ibm-cloud-docs/vpc/data-portability.md

 - The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of your application code, deployment automation, and so on.
 - The conversion of the exported data and configuration to the format that is required by the alternative infrastructure and adapted applications.

-For more information about your responsibilities when using {{site.data.keyword.vpc_full}}, see [Understanding your responsibilities when you use Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc).
+For more information about your responsibilities while using {{site.data.keyword.vpc_full}}, see [Understanding your responsibilities when you use Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc).

 ## Data export procedures
 {: #data-portability-procedures}